Baron De Badassiere Picpoul De Pinet 2017 (1x75cl)

 The grapes for this wine come from selected vineyards around the Etang de Thau, planted on clay and limestone soils.

 2017 was a challenging vintage in the Languedoc.
 A warm spring promoted good vine growth but this was halted when frosts hit the region in late April.
 Rain during flowering also reduced fruit set meaning yields were lower than previous vintages.
 However, the fruit that made it through is of a very high standard producing elegant and characterful wines.

 The grapes arrived in the winery in the early morning and were macerated on the skins for a few hours, then pressed by pneumatic press.
 The must was cold settled and then fermented at controlled temperatures of between 14-18°C for 16 days.
 No oak was used and the wine was bottled early to retain freshness and delicate aromatics.

 Pale lemon in colour with a youthful rim.
-Crisp apple aromas are complemented with a citrus edge.
-On the palate, it has attractive weight, with a good balance of ripe, yellow plum and greengage fruit character and a fresh lime zest acidity that continues through the finish.
+Crisp apple aromas are complemented by a citrus edge.
+On the palate, it has attractive weight, with a good balance of ripe, yellow plums and greengages and a fresh lime zest acidity that continue through the finish.

 Usually ships in 5-10 working days